 Campaigns and Programs

-Read Aloud – Book bag to every born in Finland
+Read Aloud – Book bag to every baby born in Finland

 Read Aloud encourage the parents of small children to regularly read aloud to their child.
 Book bag to every baby born in Finland is a 3 year initiative to provide equal opportunities for early reading for every family in Finland.